 He says: “If things had been different, I think I’d have been a professional sportsman.
 Probably a footballer.”

 Since Jersey Sport’s Cycle Without Limits inclusive cycling centre opened in October 2020, Nick has been using the centre regularly and loves to be able to experience the sensation of cycling again, as his physical limitations mean he can’t ride a regular bicycle.
-His cycle of choice is a hand-cycle and he’s noticed significant improvements in his overall physical strength and mobility since using the centre.
-With a double hip replacement three years ago, Nick often needed two sticks to be able to walk around, but with regular hand-cycling he’s been able to improve his core strength and now often only needs one stick and can sometimes even get around his home or work without any stick at all.
+His cycle of choice is a hand-cycle or a trike and he’s noticed significant improvements in his overall physical strength and mobility since using the centre.
+With a double hip replacement a few years ago, Nick often needed two sticks to be able to walk around, but with regular hand-cycling he’s been able to improve his core strength and now often only needs one stick and can sometimes even get around his home or work without any stick at all.

 “People are only disabled if due to the environment or situation they cannot be involved or included.